 How Involved is the Plaintiff in the Local Claim Filing Process?

-We will talk with you about what your damages are, how the crash affected you, how your injuries continue to affect you, and how the healing process has gone.
+We will talk with you about your damages, how the crash affected you, how your injuries continue to affect you, and how the healing process has gone.
 We will also discuss with you about what we’ve identified for medical bills as well as what you want to request for damages.

-Between your account of what happened and our understanding of the filing process for auto collision cases in Omaha, we can reach a consensus on what we’re going to put into a demand package and how much compensation we’re going to ask for.
+Between your account of what happened and our understanding of the filing process for auto collision cases in Omaha, we can reach a consensus on what we will put into a demand package and how much compensation we will ask for.
 We may also request images of the accident and other evidence to help bolster your claim.

 We may ask for additional information along the way, like phone numbers or names of potential witnesses, but you can rely on our attorneys to put the pieces together to prove the opposing party’s liability.